yjf-GitHub/yjf_repository/README.md

 Make sure you have compiled it once.
 It will automatically download the specified imagebuilder and glinet repository.

 ### Example 1
-Select the version you want to make, such as mifi
+Select the GL.iNet standard firmware that you want to make,such as the mifi

 1. clone imagebuilder
 ```